 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in December 2014.
-The courthouse is scheduled for completion in fall 2016.
+Construction began in December 2014.
+The courthouse is scheduled for completion in fourth quarter 2016.

 |Judicial Council of California